gabrielchua/RAGxplorer/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rag-xplorer.streamlit.app/)

-_Due to the [1GB memory limit](https://discuss.streamlit.io/t/is-there-streamlit-app-limitations-such-as-usage-time-users-etc/42800) on streamlit's community hosting, this demo may occassionaly go down.
+_Due to the [1GB memory limit](https://discuss.streamlit.io/t/is-there-streamlit-app-limitations-such-as-usage-time-users-etc/42800) on Streamlit's free community hosting, this demo may occassionaly go down.
 The best way to try this app is to clone this repo, and run it locally._

 ## Introduction